 J.D., Georgetown University Law Center

 LL.M., Temple University School of Law

-Phone: 302.477.2265 Robert L. Hayman, Jr., is Professor of Law at Widener's Delaware campus.
+Phone: 302.477.2265 Robert L. Hayman, Jr., is a former Professor of Law at Widener's Delaware campus.
 Professor Hayman received a B.A. from Davidson College in 1978, a J.D. from Georgetown University Law Center in 1981, and an LL.M. from Temple University School of Law in 1990.

 Following graduation from law school, Professor Hayman served as Staff Attorney, Legal Aid of Western Missouri, Kansas City, from 1981-82 and Assistant Director and Clinical Instructor in the DC Street Law Project from 1982-85.
 He was also a Lecturer at the University of Missouri, Kansas City from 1987-90.
 Professor Hayman is admitted to practice in Missouri.